-Warning: Objects in $\Mod_{t-tor}$ are called $t$-torsion modules, which means that for all $m\in M$, there exists $n$ such that $t^n m=0$.
-It corresponds to torsionness of quasi-coherent sheaf in algebraic geometry.
-We will also use another version of torsion (Tamarkin torsion), we should be careful to distinguish them.
+\textbf{Warning}: Objects in $\Mod_{t-tor}$ are called $t$(-power)-torsion modules, whose classical counterpart means that: for all $m\in M$ there exists $n$ such that $t^n m=0$.
+This corresponds to torsion of quasi-coherent sheaves in algebraic geometry.
+We will also use another notion of torsion (Tamarkin torsion), so we should be careful to distinguish them.